-Civil legal services (often interchangeable with Legal Aid) programs provide direct client representation for free or reduced cost to low income clients.
-Client needs most often involve landlord-tenant disputes, employment, public benefits, health care and family law.
+Civil legal services (often referred to as legal aid or poverty law) programs provide direct client representation for free or reduced cost to low income clients.
+Matters typically handled by civil legal services providers include cases involving landlord-tenant law, employment, public benefits, health care, family law, and consumer protection.

-Many legal services offices are organized by subject matter, and the staff lawyers specialize in one area of practice.
-In some offices lawyers are generalists handling the spectrum of cases that fall within their program’s mandate.
-Most lawyers work in non-profit legal services organizations.
+Many legal services offices are organized by subject matter, with staff attorneys specializing in one area of practice.
+In some offices lawyers are generalists handling the spectrum of cases that fall within their program’s mission.
+Most civil legal services lawyers work at non-profit legal aid organizations.

 Web Resources